zlatozar/coding-sessions/books-code/clrs/Readme.md

 - Algorithms intensively works with indices, use to use them

-- // floor divide is a convenient way to take lower bound
+- ```//``` floor divide is a convenient way to take lower bound

+- If you can't calculate it in the procedure - pass it as parameter